MikeyJohnsonHydrology/MikeyJohnsonHydrology.github.io/_pages/practical_skills.md

   image: "/images/streamteam.jpg"
 ---

+- Principles and Practice of Engineering (PE) Exam passed 2023
-- The Fundamentals of Engineering (FE) exam passed 2008
+- The Fundamentals of Engineering (FE) Exam passed 2008
 - Hydraulic modeling of river flow using HEC-RAS 1D & 2D
 - Computer-aided drafting and desing using AutoCAD
 - Spatial analysis and mapping using ArcGIS, QGIS, and R